IBM/dbb/Templates/JenkinsPipeline/README.md

 # Jenkins Pipeline template

 There are 2 Jenkins pipeline definition templates provided to set up a Jenkins Multibranch pipeline compatible with any Git provider.
-* a [Jenkinsfile](Jenkinsfile) definition to set up a Jenkins Multibranch pipeline using IBM UrbanCode Deoloy (renamed as IBM DevOps Deploy) as a deployment framework.
+* the [Jenkinsfile](Jenkinsfile) template is a pipeline implementation using IBM DevOps Deploy (formerly IBM UrbanCode Deploy) as a deployment framework.
 * the [JenkinsfileWithWaziDeploy](JenkinsfileWithWaziDeploy) template uses IBM Wazi Deploy as the deployment framework.

 ## Overview and capabilities